TheRenato/Deploy-New-Hetzner-VPS/README.md

 Go to: [Settings] -> [CI/CD] -> [Variables] to add/change those variables

-The only job that will run in evry commit is the ansible lint job.
+The only job that will run in every commit is the ansible lint job.

+## How to Run

 All other jobs must be run in [CI/CD] -> [Pipelines] -> [RUN] and with the right variable value.